microsoft/Incast/README.md

 Incast: A benchmark for the "incast" network traffic pattern
 ==========

-INCAST.EXE is a client-server network benchmark that simulates the ìincastî traffic pattern which is common to map-reduce style cloud apps.
+INCAST.EXE is a client-server network benchmark that simulates the ‚Äúincast‚Äù traffic pattern which is common to map-reduce style cloud apps.

 Incast makes it easy to create this traffic pattern in order to evaluate the performance of switches, NICs, and other networking gear.

 Incast can be run in two modes, client or server.
 There is only one server, but arbitrarily many clients.
-A server sends a ìfan-outî request to many clients, which respond simultaneously with a ìfan-inî response.
+A server sends a ‚Äúfan-out‚Äù request to many clients, which respond simultaneously with a ‚Äúfan-in‚Äù response.
 The response is the incast event.

 Clients will connect to the server, run a test, and loop forever.
 Each server invocation represents a new test.